KrebitDAO/krb-docs/_krbToken.md

-{ERC20} token, including:
+{ERC20} token with OpenZeppelin Extensions:

-- ability for holders to burn (destroy) their tokens
+- Initializable,
-- a govern role that allows for token minting (creation)
+- ContextUpgradeable,
-- a govern role that allows to stop all token transfers
+- UUPSUpgradeable
-- ERC-3009 transferWithAuthorization()
+- AccessControlEnumerableUpgradeable,
-- minBalanceToTransfer
+- ERC20BurnableUpgradeable,
-- minBalanceToReceive
+- ERC20PausableUpgradeable,
-- burnWithAuthorization()
+- EIP712Upgradeable,

-This contract uses {AccessControl} to lock permissioned functions using the different roles:
+This contract uses {AccessControlEnumerable} to lock permissioned functions using the different roles:

 The account that deploys the contract will be granted the govern role,